Helldivers 2 is made on Autodesk Stingray, an engine that was discontinued six years ago

 Helldivers 2

 Arrowhead Studio has been working with Autodesk Stingray for many years.
-Using this engine, she created the first part of Helldivers, and before it, the games The Showdown Effect and Gauntlet.
+Using this engine, she created the first part of Helldivers, and before it the games The Showdown Effect and Gauntlet.
 Therefore, the decision to make Helldivers 2 on a familiar engine could be natural for the studio.

 It is possible that the development of Helldivers 2 began before Autodesk abandoned the engine.
-As a result, it was easier for the studio to modify the Autodesk Stingray to suit its needs than to switch to a new technology.
+As a result, it was easier for the studio to modify Autodesk Stingray to suit its needs than to switch to a new technology.

 "If you don't have the money, buy the game later.
-We've made a very interesting game, but it's worth waiting until the servers start to cope with the number of people who want to play.
+We made a very interesting game, but it's worth waiting until the servers start to cope with the number of people who want to play.
 As CEO, of course, I want to make the game as profitable as possible, but if you spend the last money and get stuck in queues on the server, it will be very sad," Pilestedt wrote in X. He did this in response to a tweet from a user who complained that he did not have enough money to buy Helldivers 2.

 A source: